PartialVolume/shredos.x86_64/README.md

 >mkdir virtual_disc
 >sudo mount /dev/loop30p1 virtual_disc
 ```
-You can now edit the grub.cfg files
+You can now edit the grub.cfg files.
 ```
 >vi virtual_disc/EFI/BOOT/grub.cfg
 >vi virtual_disc/boot/grub/grub.cfg
 ```
-Once you have finished making your changes unmount the drive
+Once you have finished making your changes unmount the drive.
 ```
 >sudo umount virtual_disc
 ```
-Create the new ShredOS .img file
+Create the new ShredOS .img file.
 ```
 >sudo dd if=/dev/loop30 of=shredos_with_mods.img
 ```
 Copy shredos_with_mods.img to the root of the Ventoy USB stick and boot the Ventoy USB stick.
-You can confirm your changes to the kernel commmand line by booting ShredOS, switching to a virtual terminal ALT F2, and type `more /proc/cmdline`
+You can confirm your changes to the kernel commmand line by booting ShredOS, switching to a virtual terminal ALT-F2, and type `more /proc/cmdline`

 ## Virtual Terminals
-ShredOS has four tty terminals, ALT-F1 (Where nwipe is initially launched), ALT-F2 (A virtual terminal), ALT-F3 (console log, login required which is root with no password), ALT-F4 ([SMART Monitoring Terminal](#smartdmt)).
+ShredOS has four TTY terminals, ALT-F1 (Where nwipe is initially launched), ALT-F2 (A virtual terminal), ALT-F3 (console log, login required which is root with no password), ALT-F4 ([SMART Monitoring Terminal](#smartdmt)).
 Typical use of a virtual terminal might be to run other disk related tools such as hdparm to remove hidden sectors or hexedit to display the contents of the disk as hexadecimal values.

 ## How to exclude the FAT formatted ShredOS Boot drive from Nwipe, interactive and autonuke modes
 There are two methods that can be used to exclude the FAT formatted ShredOS boot drive from appearing in nwipe's interactive mode or autonuke modes.